 Begin by selecting a blueprint.
 Think of the Alexa Blueprints as a collection of templates.
 There are dozens of options across different categories such as Greetings and Occasions, Organizations and Businesses, Fun and Games, Learning and Knowledge, At Home, and Storyteller.

-You can do things such as create a quiz game, make a fairy tale or customize Alexa’s responses to your questions.
+You can do things such as create a quiz game, make a fairy tale, create a workout routine, make a family chore chart, create a greeting card, or customize Alexa’s responses to your questions.
 Browse the Featured Blueprints to get an idea of what’s available.
-Then scroll down and look for blueprints broken down into categories.
+Then, scroll down and look for Blueprints broken down into categories.

-Use the blue Next button in the top right corner to progress to the next step after filling out the fields or leaving them as they are.
+Use the blue Next button in the top-right corner to progress to the next step after filling out the fields or leaving them as they are.

 Choosing a name for your skill is one of the last steps to go through.
 Picking one might seem very straightforward, but you should keep Alexa’s limitations in mind.

 For example, Amazon’s assistant still falls short when it comes to recognizing first and last names.
 So, if you use blueprints to make a family quiz game, it’s best to name it something like “The Family Fun Quiz” instead of “The Alexander Family’s Quiz.”
 Alexa makes you enunciate certain words (like "our"), so keep that in mind when picking a name, too.

 If you notice Alexa can’t understand you when you ask to use the skill, come back and pick a name that's a bit simpler.
 You can do that by choosing Skills You’ve Made at the top of the Alexa Blueprints homepage.
 Click a skill to select it, then the Edit button associated with it.